thosgood/this-weeks-finds/markdown/201-250/week246.md

 ------------------------------------------------------------------------

 **Addenda:** I thank Eugenia Cheng and Eugene Lerman for catching mistakes.
-For more discussion, go to the [*n*-Category Café](http://golem.ph.utexas.edu/category/2007/02/this_weeks_finds_in_mathematic_7.html).
+For more discussion, go to the [$n$-Category Café](http://golem.ph.utexas.edu/category/2007/02/this_weeks_finds_in_mathematic_7.html).

 ------------------------------------------------------------------------